The Duel of the Century: Synopsis

 Lu is summoned by Ye one evening but he quickly finds it is an imposter sent to kill him for his prodding.
 When he reveals this to the real Ye however, Lu is attacked and incapacitated.
-Wang An, Kuo Chingfeng, and the imposter Ye (Sek Gong) then appear.
+Wang An, Kuo Chingfeng, and the imposter Ye then appear.
 Ye reveals he is grateful to them for helping his wife, whose illness he had been unable to cure, and as such, has agreed to lend them his services.
-Lu is taken prisoner in the White Cloud sect where he meets the bastard of the previous emperor (Lau Siu-kwan) and a Tibetan princess of the Holy Water Sect.
+Lu is taken prisoner in the White Cloud sect where he meets the bastard of the previous emperor and a Tibetan princess of the Holy Water Sect.
 The truth of the plot is revealed: Wang An plans to use Ye to assassinate the current emperor and install the illegitimate heir to the throne, whereupon imperial China will be absorbed into a part of Tibet.
 To lure all protection away from the emperor, the duel was arranged with Ximen, only it will be the imposter Ye he will be fighting while the real one assassinates the emperor.
 Ye, meanwhile, was kept oblivious to the plan to usurp the throne and has been led to believe his actions will result in the prosperity of his countrymen.
 When the duel between Ximen and the fake Ye takes place, Hua Manlou notices Lu’s absence and upon hearing Kuo Chingfeng is nearby, suspects he may be involved.
 He sends Sikong Zhaixing to locate and free the captive Lu, who rushes to the duel and unmasks the imposter Ye.
 Kuo has the imposter killed and flees while Lu confronts the real Ye at the emperor’s quarters, now surrounded by a slew of lama disciples.
 He reveals the eunuch’s ploy to overthrow the dynasty and turn it into a part of Tibet.
 As Lu explains, Kuo attempts to blindside him but is killed by Ye.
 Ximen arrives and defeats the lamas while imperial soldiers capture Wang An and the usurper.
 A furious and humiliated Ye kills them both and agrees to duel Ximen to the death as a means of preserving his honor.
 Ximen ultimately emerges the victor as Ye dies to his sword and is posthumously eulogized by Lu in a poem.